LogtalkDotOrg/logtalk3/examples/jpl/NOTES.md

 objects and allows creating Java object, accessing Java class fields, and calling Java class and object methods using a more Logtalk-like syntax.

-As a demonstration, an adaptation of the JColorChooser dialog example from the JPL distribution is included.
+For demonstration, adaptations of the JColorChooser dialog example and the JTable example from the JPL distribution are included.

-When running the GUI example on Mac OS X Terminal application, you may get a Java error saying that the AWT cannot be started.
+When running the GUI examples on the Mac OS X Terminal application, you may get a Java error saying that the AWT cannot be started.
 In alternative, try to run the example from within the SWI-Prolog Mac OS X application instead of using the shell integration script.
 This issue is due to a Mac OS X Java issue that's orthogonal to both SWI-Prolog/YAP and Logtalk.